 In preparing for Brexit, we expect that you should complete your assessment of the extent to which Brexit affects you.
 If you conclude that you are affected you should:

 - Work out and plan for implementation of the changes you might have to make to your business.

 - Think about any information you will need to give to customers who might be affected by your plans and how you will provide it in a way which is clear, fair and not misleading.

 - Continue to consider the implications of a range of possible scenarios including the potential absence of any implementation period.

 You may also want to discuss the implications with the relevant EEA regulator in the countries in which you do business, your trade association or get independent legal advice for further clarification.
 The European Commission has published notices to financial firms highlighting these implications in more detail.

 The Brexit negotiations are a matter for Government but we follow them closely and will provide further information when we can.
-We also encourage firms to regularly check our website for further information.
+We also encourage firms to check our website regularly for further information.